eweisbrod/example-project/README.md

 <p><b> 7.
 Open the "--Install-Packages.R" script in the "src" folder in RStudio </b></p>

 * Run the commands in this file by highlighting them and pushing "ctrl+Enter" or by highlighting them and clicking "run."
+* If you were able to successfully install the packages and connect to WRDS, you should now be ready to follow along for the coding workshop.